Following are frequently asked questions about

 Q: How accurate are your forecasts?

 Our forecasts for June and August that have been issued since 1984 show significant skill when evaluated against climatology or the previous five-year mean.
-Our earlier seasonal forecasts, issued in early December and April, show considerable skill.
-The new forecast methodologies for December and April have only been issued for the past few years, and therefore do not have a long enough time interval to be objectively evaluated.
+Our earlier seasonal forecast, issued in early April, shows somewhat less skill.

 Q: Why do you issue a forecast during the middle of the season (August 1)?